A University of Arizona · BIO5 Institute

 Convergence

-Pope Leo and Alondra Nelson arrive at the same conclusion from very different starting points: corporate self-governance is structurally insufficient as a source of legitimacy.
+Leo XIV and Nelson reach one conclusion: corporate self-governance is structurally insufficient as a source of legitimacy.

 A Working Map · Not Exhaustive